 |Soil pH||4.0 to 8.0|

 How to Grow Yellow Birch

 Because of its unusually wide canopy, choosing a suitable location is of paramount importance when planting this tree.
-Its canopy can get up to fifty feet wide, so give it plenty of room.
-The bright yellow and golden leaves on display in autumn would be a stunning accompaniment to other trees that get bright in autumn, like Japanese maples, sweetgum trees, bronze maples, or red oaks.
+Its canopy can extend to fifty feet wide, so give it plenty of room.
+The bright yellow and golden leaves on display in autumn are a stunning accompaniment to other trees that get bright in autumn, like Japanese maples, sweetgum trees, bronze maples, and red oaks.

-The yellow birch can be grown in soil that has a wide-ranging pH, and while it tends to prefer slightly acidic soil, it tolerates alkaline soil just fine.
+The Yellow Birch will grow in soil with a wide-ranging pH, and while it tends to prefer slightly acidic soil, it tolerates alkaline soil just fine.
 The soil should be rich and well-drained, though.
-A sandy loam is ideal, but like other birch trees, the yellow birch is adaptable to varying soil conditions.
+A sandy loam is ideal, but like other birch trees, the Yellow Birch is adaptable to varying soil conditions.

-Full sun is ideal for the yellow birch, but if grown in a woodland landscape, or near buildings, it can handle partial shade also.
-The seedlings will not germinate in full shade.
+Full sun is ideal, but if grown in a woodland landscape, or near buildings, it can handle partial shade.
+Seedlings will not germinate in full shade.

 Temperature and Humidity

 This tree is found throughout eastern Canada and New England, and as far south as Georgia, thought it tends to grow more abundantly in the Northeast.
 It does best within hardiness zones between USDA 3 and 7.
 It doesn't like extreme dryness or heat.
 If grown in a place with hot summers, its longevity will be shortened considerably.
 Also known as swamp birch, the Yellow Birch often grows naturally alongside ponds, swamps and in damp woodlands.